kowalkowska-just/H4X0R/README.md

 # H4X0R
 ### It is a Hacker News reader application.
 In this project I used the Hacker News API to get hold of the latest articles that are trending.
 API provided by https://hn.algolia.com, which is pretty simple to work.
-There's no reistration required.
+There's no registration required.
 You don't even need an API key.
 It just has a limit as to the number of reguests that you can make.
 So it limites you to 10000 requests from the same IP per hour.
-#### Interface this app s very simple.
-On the left-hand side, we've got the upvotes and we've ot the title of the Hacker News posts in the middle.
+#### Interface this app is very simple.
+On the left-hand side, we've got the upvotes and we've at the title of the Hacker News posts in the middle.
 When you click on it, it takes you to a web view and shows you the actual article.
 And you can scroll through to read the full article.

 ### In this applcation I learned about:
 - How to work with SwiftUI Lists and the Identifiable Protocol.
 - How to use Navigation View to navigate between the List and a detail View.
 - Advanced State Management using the Observer Design Pattern.
-- How to incorporate a UIKit component into SwiftUI by using WebKit to display web pages in your application.
+- How to incorporate a UIKit component into SwiftUI by using WebKit to display web pages in this application.

 ### Dark-mode
 <p align = "center">